ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 .. note::

-  It would be worth checking with the GBD modelers to see whether it is accurate to interpret the ENN exposure and LNN exposure as average LBWSG category prevalences for the 0-7 day period and 7-28 day period (or equivalently(?), the point prevalence at the midpoint of each interval).
+  It would be worth checking with the GBD modelers to see whether it is accurate to interpret the ENN exposure and LNN exposure as person-time-weighted average LBWSG category prevalences for the 0-7 day period and 7-28 day period (or perhaps the point prevalence at the midpoint of each interval, which approximates the average prevalence using the midpoint rule with one rectangle).

   Also, it would be worth finding out whether the modelers have data on the LBWSG category prevalences **at** 7 days and 28 days, as the risk appendix